jugaltheshah/hackkean/README.md

 2) TrueFace API key
 3) Twilio API key

+## Entry point

+Look at index.js (or asyncAwaitIndex.js for async/await version) - this is the webhook logic.

 ## Hosting

 Given the myriad possibilities for hosting, it is out of the scope of this document.
 Some free possibilities though are Webtask.io & Heroku.
 You would take the public URL given by those services and create an IFTTT webhook.